kelu124/echomods/retroATL3/Readme.md

 ## Constraint and limits

-* Motor is a 12V... doesn't move below 10V ... using 300mA@10V -- we could use a [5V to 12V DC/DC boost similar to this one](https://www.pololu.com/product/2117/specs).
+* __BEWARE!
+Only for ATL PV10__ Motor is a 12V... doesn't move below 10V ... using 300mA@10V -- we could use a [5V to 12V DC/DC boost similar to this one](https://www.pololu.com/product/2117/specs).
 Could feed onto the 5V entry and leave on the 12V output.
 Can be found on Gotronics and such.
 Or the 12V could be delivered to the board itself.

+* For using the ATL Access 3, the 3.3V can be used directly from the [power supply](/mogaba/) -- see [this page](https://kelu124.gitbooks.io/echomods/content/Chapter2/basicdevkit.html).

-* How many pizeos??
+* How many pizeos -- there are 3 =)
 * Oil to be found to replace lost one =) Feeback: linseed oil seems good !

 * Tested with murgen : not really pratical to use, maybe to be replaced with a simple 3MHz probe.
 [Read the full test on murgen's repo](https://github.com/kelu124/murgen-dev-kit/blob/master/worklog/Session_9_ATL.md).